Probabilistic Retrofitting of Learned Simulators: Additional Results

 \subsubsection{Additional Numerical Results}

 We present the full set of results in terms of rollout VRMSE, CRPS, and spread-skill ratio.
+Additionally, we also provide in \cref{fig:crps_energy_score} the improvement in energy score (alongside CRPS), showing that the improvements in univariate metrics translate into multivariate ones.
 Deterministic (Base) refers to the deterministic baseline, Ours (CRPS) refers to the CRPS retrofitted model (starting from the deterministic baseline), and Deterministic (FT) refers to a model fine-tuned with the same pre-training loss on a compute-equal budget with the CRPS model.

 We also provide a per-field analysis of the results for each dataset in \cref{fig:results:metrics}.
 The percentage improvement in metrics is consistent across fields, regardless of whether they are scalar or vector fields.